Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: A Design Space of Dyna Algorithms

 We can also examine tuples generated when iterating a predecessor model.
-Again, suppose the first tuple is popped from the queue is $(s_t, a_t, r_{t}, s_{t+1}, n= 0)$.
-The predecessor model produces an iterated transition, $(\hat{s}_{t-1}, \hat{a}_{t-1}, \hat{r}_{t-1}, s_t, a_t, r_{t}, s_{t+1}, n= 1)$.
-This tuple could be added to the queue, popped and iterated to yield $(\hat{s}_{t-2}, \hat{a}_{t-2}, \hat{r}_{t-2}, \hat{s}_{t-1}, \hat{a}_{t-1}, \hat{r}_{t-1}, {s}_{t}, {a}_{t}, r_{t}, s_{t+1}, n= 2)$ and so on.
+Again, suppose the first tuple is popped from the queue is $(s_t, a_t, r_{t+1}, s_{t+1}, n= 0)$.
+The predecessor model produces an iterated transition, $(\hat{s}_{t-1}, \hat{a}_{t-1}, \hat{r}_{t}, s_t, a_t, r_{t+1}, s_{t+1}, n= 1)$.
+This tuple could be added to the queue, popped and iterated to yield $(\hat{s}_{t-2}, \hat{a}_{t-2}, \hat{r}_{t-1}, \hat{s}_{t-1}, \hat{a}_{t-1}, \hat{r}_{t}, {s}_{t}, {a}_{t}, r_{t+1}, s_{t+1}, n= 2)$ and so on.

 Iterating model predictions in this manner is typical of many Dyna algorithms.
-Some algorithms use successor models with iteration \citep{Gu} while others such as Prioritized Sweeping \citep{Moore,Peng} use a predecessor model to iterate predictions backwards in time. \citet{Pan} show the utility of iterating backward in time compared to other approaches.
+Some algorithms use successor models with iteration \citep{Gu} while others such as Prioritized Sweeping \citep{Moore,Peng} use a predecessor model to iterate predictions backwards in time.
+Since early work on prioritized sweeping, several papers have explored learning and using predecessor models \cite{Sutton2008,edwards2018forwardbackward,Pan,Van}.
+Two recent papers explicitly highlight that the one of the primary benefits of using a model-based approach, over simply using experience replay, is to facilitate iterating backward in time from high priority states \cite{Pan,Van}.